With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreUnited Hospital Center Behavioral Health is a mental health treatment clinic in Bridgeport, West Virginia, located at 327 Medical Park Drive, in the 26330 zip code.
 United Hospital Center Behavioral Health provides hospital inpatient treatment.
-United Hospital Center Behavioral Health provides behavior modification, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+United Hospital Center Behavioral Health provides group therapy, cognitive behavioral therapy and activity therapy to young adults, seniors 65 or older and adults.
 United Hospital Center Behavioral Health also supports people with serious mental illness.
-Additional services provided by United Hospital Center Behavioral Health consist of case management and chronic disease/illness management.
+Additional services provided by United Hospital Center Behavioral Health consist of chronic disease/illness management and case management.

 Learn MoreUnited Summit Center is a mental health treatment center in Fairmont, West Virginia, located at 177 Middletown Road, Suite 4, part of the 26554 zip code.
 United Summit Center provides outpatient treatment and telemedicine/telehealth.
-United Summit Center also offers dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-United Summit Center also provides court-ordered outpatient treatment, suicide prevention services and case management.
+United Summit Center also offers dialectical behavior therapy, group therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+United Summit Center also provides court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreYore Academy Inc Level Ii Residential Sa And Bh is a mental health treatment center in Fairmont, WV, located at 7 Crosswinds Drive, 26554 zip code area.
-Yore Academy Inc Level Ii Residential Sa And Bh provides residential treatment and telemedicine/telehealth.
-Yore Academy Inc Level Ii Residential Sa And Bh offers trauma therapy, behavior modification and cognitive behavioral therapy to children / adolescents.
+Yore Academy Inc Level Ii Residential Sa And Bh provides telemedicine/telehealth and residential treatment.
+Yore Academy Inc Level Ii Residential Sa And Bh offers behavior modification, psychotropic medication and couples/family therapy to children / adolescents.
 Yore Academy Inc Level Ii Residential Sa And Bh also supports people requiring dual diagnosis treatment.
-Additional services at Yore Academy Inc Level Ii Residential Sa And Bh consist of education services and case management.
+Additional services at Yore Academy Inc Level Ii Residential Sa And Bh consist of case management and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.